Turner-Fairbank Highway Research Center

 An Examination of Fault, Unsafe Driving Acts, and Total Harm in Car-Truck Collisions Jun-04 Council, F.M., D.L.
 Harkey, D.T.
 Nabors, A.J.
 Khattak, and Y.M.
 Mohamedshah FHWA-HRT-04-085

-Review of the Impacts of the Towaway Reporting Threshold on a Highway Safety Program Jul-01 Lacey, K., C. Zegeer, and R. Schneider FHWA-RD-01-114
+Review of the Impacts of the Towaway Reporting Threshold on a Highway Safety Program Jul-01 Lacy, K., C. Zegeer, and R. Schneider FHWA-RD-01-114

 Association of Selected Intersection Factors with Red-Light-Running Crashes May-00 Yusuf M. Mohamedshah, Li Wan Chen, and Forrest M. Council FHWA-RD-00-112